 After two to seven days your menstruation is ended, and you are advised to go and perform janaba ghusl immediately and continue your worship.

 You are not needed to make up any of the prayers missed for the time that is ruled as menstruation.

 As it is ordered in Qur’an chapter 2 verse 222, don’t allow your spouse to have vaginal sexual intercourse with you during menstruation.

 While you are on period, you can recite Quran with the intention of dua from memory.

 Read this also: Islamic University of Madinah scholarship 2022.

 #3.
 Seminal discharge

-Child birth is another one of the types of janaba bath that a woman should perform after 6 weeks she gave birth to a child.
-This type of janaba bath is known in Arabic language as Ghusl Nifas.
+Childbirth is another one of the types of janaba baths that a woman should perform after 6 weeks she gave birth to a child.
+This type of janaba bath is known in the Arabic language as Ghusl Nifas.

-In conclusion, encouraging a person who were not a muslim before to perform janaba bath after he/she has accepted Islam is another one of the types of janaba bath.
+In conclusion, encouraging a person who was not a Muslim before to perform janaba bath after he/she has accepted Islam is another one of the types of janaba baths.
 May Allah help us.